 What Are the Options for Breast Cancer Surgery?

-Various breast cancer surgery techniques differ in the amount of breast tissue that is removed with the tumor, depending on the tumor's characteristics, its mode of spread, and the individual’s personal feelings.
+Various breast cancer surgery techniques differ in the amount of breast tissue that is removed with the tumor, and that depends on the tumor location, extent of spread, and the individual’s personal feelings.
 The surgeon also removes some lymph nodes under the arm as part of the operation so they can be tested for the presence of cancer cells.
 This will help your doctor plan your treatment after surgery.

 The breast cancer surgeon should discuss the surgery options before the procedure.
-A specific surgical procedure may be recommended based on the size, location, or type of breast cancer.
+A specific surgical procedure may be recommended based on the size, location, or your genetic risk factors.
 Some of the procedures you may discuss with your doctor include:

 You should thoroughly discuss these surgical options with your doctor to achieve the best outcome.
 Whichever type of surgery is your best option, you will be able to return home after a short stay in the hospital.

 How Long Will I Be in the Hospital for Breast Cancer Surgery?